mttwdevelops/Python-Practice/Data_Breach_Analysis/readme.md

 **IDE and Language**: Visual Studio Code, Python Version 3.9.2

-**Full Code Walkthrough**: [NEED LINK HERE FOR .IPYNB]
+**Full Analysis Notebook**: [NEED LINK HERE FOR .IPYNB]

 ## Data Cleaning

 I imported the dataset, and removed the 'Unnamed' and 'Sources' columns, as the first is just a repeated index and the second does not include the links in the Pandas dataframe object.
 I then set the 'Records' column to be a numeric, eliminating non-numeric values.
 This also removed vague values such as "unknown," "tens of thousands," or "millions," although these entries are more uncommon.
+At this point, the data does not need to be touched-up much.

 ## Exploratory Data Analysis

+add method and year photos

+## Findings